beaverbuilder/documentation/docs/beaver-builder/dev-2.6.md

 The preview doesn't work in the **Recently used** section of the list and the font you select from the list doesn't display in the **Recently used** section either.
 :::

+## Search saved items

+Added a search bar to the Saved tab allowing you to search saved content items (rows, columns, and modules).

+## Pricing Table - Ribbon typography

+Added typography settings for the Pricing table ribbon.

 ## Multiselect of post types in Posts modules

 On the **Content** tab of the Posts, Posts Carousel, and Posts Slider modules, in custom queries you can select one or more post types.
 For example, you can display both posts and pages.